 4. You Should Look at the Puppy’s Medical History

 A reputable breeder will give you a puppy’s full medical history, including proof of vaccination and health screenings.
-A breeder should have a vast knowledge of the breed and inform you of any health conditions the breed is predisposed to.
+A breeder should have a vast knowledge of the dog breed and inform you of any health conditions the dogs are predisposed to.

 If a breeder does not give you the puppy’s medical history, it is because they have something to hide.
 Ask for a veterinary health certificate and other paperwork concerning your puppy’s health.
 A reputable breeder guarantees the puppy will be free of genetic defects up to a certain age.
 Ask the breeder what kind of health guarantee they offer.